bsoist/labs/html-7/README.md

 ![new file menu](new_file.png)

-Click on the uplode icon.
+Click on the upload icon.

 ![upload icon](upload.png)

-Now upload the picture you just downloaded.
-You should see a file in the sidebar named `vanilla.png`
+Now upload one of your own pictures.
+You should now see it listed in the sidebar.

 ### Add the markup for the image.